Skip to Main Content

 In addition, an effectively written methodology section should:

 • Indicate how the approach fits the overall research design.
-Your methods for gathering data should have a clear connection to your research problem.
+Your methods for gathering information should have a clear connection to the research problem.
 In other words, make sure that your methods will actually address the problem.
 One of the most common deficiencies found in research papers is that the proposed methodology is not suitable to achieving the stated objective of your paper.

-• Describe the specific methods of data collection you are going to use, such as, surveys, interviews, questionnaires, observation, archival research.
-If you are analyzing existing data, such as a data set or archival documents, describe how it was originally created or gathered and by whom.
+• Describe the specific methods for collecting information that you used, such as, surveys, interviews, questionnaires, observation, archival research, etc. If you are analyzing existing information, such as a data set or archival documents, describe how it was originally created or gathered and by whom.
 Also be sure to explain how older data is still relevant to investigating the current research problem.

 • Explain how you intend to analyze your results.
 Will you use statistical analysis?
 Will you use specific theoretical perspectives to help you analyze a text or explain observed behaviors?
 Describe how you plan to obtain an accurate assessment of relationships, patterns, trends, distributions, and possible contradictions found in the data.

 • Provide background and a rationale for methodologies that are unfamiliar for your readers.
-Very often in the social sciences, research problems and the methods for investigating them require more explanation/rationale than widely accepted rules governing the natural and physical sciences.
+Very often in the social and behavioral sciences, research problems and the methods for investigating them require more explanation and rationale than widely accepted rules governing the natural and physical sciences.
 Be clear and concise in your explanation.

 • Provide a justification for subject selection and sampling procedure.
 For instance, if you propose to conduct interviews, how do you intend to select the sample population?
 If you are analyzing texts, which texts have you chosen, and why?
 If you are using statistics, why is this set of data being used?
 If other data sources exist, explain why the data you chose is most appropriate to addressing the research problem.

 • Provide a justification for case study selection.
 A common method of analyzing research problems in the social sciences is to analyze specific cases.
 These can be a person, place, event, phenomenon, or other type of subject of analysis that are either examined as a singular topic of in-depth investigation or multiple topics of investigation studied for the purpose of comparing or contrasting findings.
-In either method, you should explain why a case or cases were chosen and how they specifically relate to the research problem.
+In either approach, you should explain why the case or cases were chosen and how they relate to understanding the research problem.

 • Describe potential limitations.
 Are there any practical limitations that could affect your data collection?
 How will you attempt to control for potential confounding variables and errors?
 If your methodology may lead to problems you can anticipate, state this openly and show why pursuing this methodology outweighs the risk of these problems cropping up.

-ANOTHER NOTE: If you are conducting a qualitative analysis of a research problem, the methodology section generally requires a more elaborate description of the methods used as well as an explanation of the processes applied to gathering and analyzing of data than is generally required for studies using quantitative methods.
-Because you are the primary instrument for generating the data [e.g., through interviews or observations], the process for collecting that data has a significantly greater impact on producing the findings.
+ANOTHER NOTE: If you are conducting a qualitative analysis of a research problem, the methodology section generally requires a more elaborate description of the methods used as well as an explanation of the processes applied to gathering and analyzing the information than is generally required for studies using quantitative methods.
+Because you are the primary instrument for generating the information [e.g., through interviews or observations], the process for collecting that information has a significantly greater impact on producing the findings.
 Therefore, qualitative research requires a more detailed description of the methods used.

-YET ANOTHER NOTE: If your study involves interviews, observations, or other qualitative techniques involving human subjects, you may be required to obtain approval from the university's Office for the Protection of Research Subjects before beginning your research.
-This is not a common procedure for most undergraduate level student research assignments.
+YET ANOTHER NOTE: If your study involves interviews, observations, or other qualitative techniques involving human subjects, you may be required to obtain approval from the USC's Office for the Protection of Research Subjects before beginning your research.
+This is not a common procedure you need to follow for research and writing assignments in undergraduate classes.
 However, if your professor states you need approval, you must include a statement in your methods section that you received official endorsement and adequate informed consent from the office and that there was a clear assessment and minimization of risks to participants and to the university.
 This statement informs the reader that your study was conducted in an ethical and responsible manner.
 In some cases, the approval notice is included as an appendix to your paper.

 III.
 Problems to Avoid